sromano1992/kubedev/README.md

 ## How is the lecture organized
 This lecture is organized as follow:

-1) kubedev concepts: the first section gives you the theory basis you need to understand how the *kubedev* standard works and how to build your custom Kubernetes application using this standard
+1) **kubedev concepts**: the first section gives you the theory basis you need to understand how the *kubedev* standard works and how to build your custom Kubernetes application using this standard
-2) Build your *kubedev* microservices application: here a simple scenario of *kubedeb* application is shown; you can follow the steps in this section to build your first *kubedev* application
+2) **Build your first *kubedev* microservices application**: here a simple scenario of *kubedeb* application is shown; you can follow the steps in this section to build your first *kubedev* application

 # kubedev concepts